krwillia/BIMM-185-Project/README.md

   Numpy can be found at http://www.numpy.org/
   Pandas can be found at http://pandas.pydata.org/ Metabatools are located within this github file https://github.com/krwillia/BIMM-185-Project

+  Make sure that the following files are in the Same Directory:
+    Data.csv and MasterDatabase_v2.0.6_cyto.xlsx

   Open terminal and change to the current directory that contains the python script
     ex. ..MyComputer$ cd Desktop